AndreasKolshorn/SQL-Northwind/README.md

-This repo contains script files of canonical sample databases from Microsoft.
-Some are no longer easily available so I've put them here to allow quick installation on SQL server.
-Just download and open in SSMS query window.
-You will need to create a DB instance and then change the Use statement to reflect the DB instance name.
-Should be able to just run the entire script after that.
+This repo contains script files of sample databases from Microsoft.
+For MS SQL, create a database instance.
+Then download the script file and open in SSMS query window.
+Change the Use db statement to reflect your instance name and run the script.